Hong Kong | M+ museum by Herzog & de Meuron

 The M+ museum for visual culture in Hong Kong by Herzog & De Meuron

-M+ is a new ambitious museum of visual arts, designed by the renowned Swiss office Herzog & de Meuron, together with TFP Farrells and Ove Arup & Partners, which construction has begun in Hong Kong in early 2015.
+M+ is a new ambitious museum of visual arts, designed by the renowned Swiss office Herzog & de Meuron, together with TFP Farrells and Ove Arup & Partners, which construction began in Hong Kong in early 2015.

 The new 60,000-square-meter museum, scheduled for opening in 2018, is located in the West Kowloon Cultural District, a new area, currently, under development on Hong Kong’s waterfront, that will include museums, theaters, exhibition venues, and a 14-hectare public park.